nikiizvorski/CleanMVVM/README.md

 - If time Composable Integration with Migration Strategy and Integration of standalone or custom View

-- Gradle Instant Execution Integration KSP also
+- Gradle Instant Execution Integration

 - Kotlin Multiplatform in mind

 - If requested i would make a sample integration for Pagin 3.0 and above!

+- KSP will be integrated at a later date whewn most libraries support it!

 Licenze
 ---------------